kiransalve/Power-BI/Learn with Gigs/Questions.md

 Kind of Join :

 a.
-Left Outer Join means all from First, matching from second
+Left Outer Join means all from First, common from second

 b.
-Right Outer Join means all from second, matching from first
+Right Outer Join means all from second, common from first

 c.
 Full outer join means all from both - produce null if no match found

 d.
-Inner join means only matching
+Inner join means only common

 e.
 Left Anti - uncommon from left